In Lexington and the Bluegrass, you can experience the holidays in the light of your choice.

 Imagine what Christmas was like in the days before “hot toys” and artificial trees.
 At historic houses and sites in and around Lexington you can experience the sights, sounds and spirit of Christmas as it was celebrated in the 18th and 19th centuries.

 Christmas on the Estate.
-This year the Henry Clay Estate will open its doors for three Holiday Candlelight Tours on Sunday, December 1 from 6:30 p.m.to 8:00 p.m. and December 20 and 26 from 5:30 p.m. to 8:00 p.m. with the last admission at 7:30 p.m.
+This year the Henry Clay Estate will open its doors for three Holiday Candlelight Tours on Sunday, December 1 from 6:30 p.m.to 8:00 p.m. and December 20 and 26 from 5:30 p.m. to 7:30 p.m. with the last admission at 7:00 p.m.
 Enjoy live music on self-guided tours of the mansion and refreshments in the Keeper’s Cottage.
-This year’s theme is “A Civil War Christmas at Ashland.”
+This year’s theme is “A Currier and Ives Christmas at Ashland.”
 Mistletoe from the Ashland Estate will be on sale.
 Reservations are not required. $15 for adults, $7 for young adults 17 and under and a family rate of $40.

 Also on December 1, a live 100 foot, 100 year old Norway Spruce will be lit for the holiday season on the lawn of the Estate.
 The ceremony begins at 5:30 p.m. and is free and open to the public.